deployEMDS/technical-documentation/tests/data_product_publication/provision/reuse_or_create_usage_control_policies_functions/test_2_1_3_2/result_simpl.md

 ![simpl_policy.ui.png](images/simpl_policy_ui.png)

 #### Measured results
-As demonstrated, SIMPL offers a user interface for adding policies, allowing multiple policies to be added or deleted before the data offering is published.
+As demonstrated, Simpl offers a user interface for adding policies, allowing multiple policies to be added or deleted before the data offering is published.
 However, policies are not manageable after submission.

 **Functional Suitability Quality Metric: 3**

 #### Notes

-The current testing version of SIMPL is a very basic Minimum Viable Product solution, version 1.0.
+The current testing version of Simpl is a very basic Minimum Viable Product solution, version 1.0.